eric-asare/ConnectionsLab/week3/Inspire!/README.md

 * Use an image API to generate images so that users can just choose next to get a new one.
 * create custom share buttons for users with incompatible browsers

-*Expand to add articles and news /books feature to inform user of goog resources
+*Expand to add articles and news /books feature to inform user of good inspirational resources

 ### RESOURCES